DarleyArcaya/PureCode/README.md

 # PureCode 🧹

-**PureCode** is an optimization tool designed by developers, for developers.
+**PureCode** is an optimization tool designed by a developer, for developers.
 It focuses on "surgical cleaning" for development environments, removing unnecessary files that generic cleaners usually ignore.

 ---